Dick's Sporting Goods: Acquisitions

 Dick's acquired Galyan's in July 2004.
 The company agreed to purchase Golf Galaxy for $225 million in November 2006.
 Dick's confirmed plans to close Golf Galaxy's headquarters in Eden Prairie, Minnesota, in mid-2008.

 Dick's acquired Chick's Sporting Goods in November 2007 for $71 million.
 At the time, Chick's operated 15 specialty sporting goods stores in Southern California.
-Dick's purchased the San Diego–based sports management technology company Affinity Sports for an undisclosed amount in mid-2016.
+Dick's purchased the San Diego-based sports management technology company Affinity Sports for an undisclosed amount in mid-2016.
 In September, Dick's acquired Sports Authority's brand name and intellectual property.
 There were 450 Sports Authority locations at the time.

 Dick's acquired Golfsmith, the largest golf retailer in the United States, at a bankruptcy auction in October 2016.
 Dick's bid approximately $70 million for all of Golfsmith's intellectual property and inventory.
-The company planned to retain around 30 of Golfsmith's more than 100 locations and 500 employees.
-Dick's rebranded 36-38 Golfsmith stores in 16 U.S. states as Golf Galaxy in 2017.
+The company planned to retain around 30 of more than 100 Golfsmith's locations and 500 employees.
+As a result, in 2017 Dick's rebranded 36 Golfsmith stores in 16 U.S. states as Golf Galaxy.
 That increased the number of Golf Galaxy stores to 98, located in 33 states.
-In 2016, Dick's Sporting Goods also acquired GameChanger, a mobile scoring app company.
+In 2016, Dick's Sporting Goods also acquired GameChanger, a developer of a youth sports app which offers scorekeeping, live streaming app, statistics and team management.